erlerobot/robot_blockly/README.md

 ------

-blockly is a ROS package that provides web-based visualization and block programming tools for robots and drones.
+`robot_blockly` is a ROS package that provides web-based visualization and block programming tools for robots and drones.

-*Note: The package has been renamed from ros_rosimple to ros_blockly to meet http://wiki.ros.org/ROS/Patterns/Conventions*
+*Note: The package has been renamed from ros_rosimple to robot_blockly to meet http://wiki.ros.org/ROS/Patterns/Conventions*
 ![](img/ROSimple-peek.png)
 ![](img/ROSimple-code.png)